Where to Stay

 Situated in the heart of the historic district of Saint-Germain des Prés, Grand Hotel De L'Univers Paris acts as an ideal base for first-timers to experience the City of Light.
 The boutique hotel exudes Parisian style – decorated with exposed stone walls and Pierre Frey, Manuel Canovas and Rubelli fabrics – and is located within close walking distance of Paris’s most famous sights.

 Stay at the Grand Hotel De L'Univers Paris with a great deal from Agoda.

 Where to Eat and Drink

-Located in Paris’s 17th arrondissement, Relais de Venise L’Entrecote is an intensely French bistro, which has attracted buzz for more than 50 years.
-Unpretentious yet impressive, the famous restaurant serves only one dish, steak frite (steak and fries) and salad.
-The formula is simple: queue, sit, order wine, beer or water, specify rare, medium or well-done meat, eat, pay, and leave.
+Located in Paris’s 17th arrondissement, Relais de Venise L’Entrecote is an intensely French bistro that has attracted buzz for more than 50 years.
+Exclusive yet unpretentious, the famous restaurant serves only one dish, steak frite (steak and fries) and salad.
+The formula is simple: queue; sit; order wine, beer or water; specify rare, medium or well-done meat; eat; pay; and leave.

 At the southern end of Rue Montorgueil – a prominent dining and shopping street in the Chatelet-Les Halles district – L’Escargot has been serving snails for two centuries.
 An institution in the centre of Paris, the heritage-listed restaurant is renowned for plating up the tender and sweet delicacy, amid genuine Second Empire decor.

 A long-established rendezvous for Paris’s literary, artistic and intellectual elite, Les Deux Magots boasts a world-famous reputation.
 In bygone eras the historical Saint-Germain des Pres cafe was a favourite haunt of names like Simone de Beauvoir, Hemingway and Picasso.
-Today it’s a popular tourist hotspot, which hosts an annual national literary prize.
+Today it’s a popular tourist hotspot that hosts an annual national literary prize.